 What does the new Supply Chain Act mean for companies?

 Collapsed textile factories, polluted rivers, child labor.
 For a long time, compliance with social and ecological standards by suppliers of globally active companies was voluntary.
-A new law is to oblige companies to prevent human rights violations and environmental damage along their entire supply chain.
-In February 2022, the European Commission has presented the draft for a European Supply Chain Law.
-What does this mean in concrete terms?
-How can companies become pioneers in dealing with the new Supply Chain Law?
-Scroll down for an overview!
+New legislation is to oblige companies to prevent human rights violations and environmental damage along their entire supply chain.
+In February 2022, the European Commission presented the draft for a European Supply Chain Law.
+What does this mean for companies in concrete terms?
+How can companies champion new regulations set under the revised Supply Chain Law?
+Scroll down for an overview.

 The Supply Chain Law - Definition

-In the past, compliance with social and ecological standards by suppliers of globally active companies was based on the voluntary.
-However, experts in human rights, society, and politics believe, this has not led to sufficient results.
-The new Supply Chain Law aims to create a legal framework for improving human and environmental rights along global supply chains.
+In the past, compliance with social and ecological standards by suppliers of globally active companies was a voluntary act.
+However, experts in human rights, society, and politics believe this has led to unfavorable outcomes.
+The revised Supply Chain Law aims to create a legal framework through which human and environmental rights along global supply chains will be improved.

 History, Status Quo & Outlook

 On March 10th, 2021, the European Parliament adopted the legislative proposal “Legislative Report on Human Rights and Environmental Due Diligence Obligations of Businesses”.
 The proposal of the European Commission followed on February 23rd, 2022.
 The European Parliament and the European Council will discuss the Commission's draft in the next step.
 If a European supply chain law is enacted, the governments of the respective countries are required to transpose it into national law.
 This would mean that existing supply chain laws such as the German Supply Chain Act, the Dutch Supply Chain Act or, for example, the French Loi de vigilance would have to be adapted to adhere with the regulation of European directives.